daspartho/anime-or-not/README.md

 # Anime or Not?
-An NLP model that determines whether a plot is anime-worthy.
+An NLP model that determines whether a plot is anime enough.

 Play with it on [HuggingFace Space](https://huggingface.co/spaces/daspartho/anime-or-not)